Kristina Mundt

 Kristina Mundt (later Richter, born 25 January 1966) is a German rower.
+She won gold medals in the 1988 and 1992 Olympics.
+Mundt studied sports science at Leipzig University, and after her sporting career went on to work for the general regional health insurance (AOK) Leipzig.

 Mundt was born in Merseburg.
 In October 1986, she was awarded a Patriotic Order of Merit in gold (first class) for her sporting success.